|

 and continued to manage this Company's affairs until the

+death of the latter.
 Five years previous to this event,

 Mr. Tinstman and Joseph Rist had bought 600